muses-code-js/js-intro-workshop/README.md

 the 'releases' tab over the yellow line on the page and click the link 'Source code (zip)'.
 Unzip it (Extract) and open the folder, don't open files inside the .zip.

-Start from the `README.md` file, then open `js/level1.js`.
+Start from the `README.md` file, then read the `Getting Started` section to begin.

-To see the web-page in your browser, open `index.html` by double clicking on it, if you see an option 'open in browser' then choose that.
+To see the web-page in your browser, open `muses-code-website/index.html` by double clicking on it, if you see an option 'open in browser' then choose that.
 Preferably use Chrome, but Firefox and Safari will work as well.

-Follow the instructions in `js/level1.js` and type code in your Text Editor (this is where your code lives and you can write, edit and delete code).
+Follow the instructions given in each step and type code in your Text Editor (this is where your code lives and you can write, edit and delete code).

 In order to see anything that you edit, you need to save the file and refresh the web page.
 The result of any console.log() statement will be in the _browser console_.